 How Serious is Prohibited Use of Weapons in Colorado?

-• a county jail sentence of 3 - 12 months,
+- a county jail sentence of up to 364 days,

 However, a defendant's criminal history dating back 5 years is critical in these cases.
 If there is a conviction for unlawfully carrying a concealed weapon, possessing a defaced firearm, or prohibited use of a weapon, the charge increases to a class 5 felony.
 This can mean a prison sentence of 1 - 3 years, fines of $1K - $100K, and 2 years of parole.